Vopli Vidopliassova: Formation and early years: 1986-1992

+French period, return to Ukraine and success: 1992-1999

 In 1992, Skripka, Zdorenko, Pipa and Sakhno entered Komora Studio in Kyiv to begin recording what would become their debut album, Kraina Mriy, released two years later.
 Zdorenko quit the group in 1993, starting his own, YaYaYa, as a side project.
 He was replaced by Philippe Moja.
 Stéphane Moufflier would also join VV to replace Sakhno, who had taken a hiatus.

 In 1996, Skrypka and Pipa, who had just returned from France (having lived there since 1990), moved back to Ukraine with Moufflier and new guitarist Gerard Christophe and began recording the album Muzika, released in 1997.
 A single was released in 1996 with 4 tracks from the album.
 Skrypka sang, programmed the drums and played accordion, traditional Ukrainian folk instruments and some guitar, while Pipa played bass.
 Zdorenko played guitar on the track "Gei, liubo!".
 On the album, "Hei!
 Liubo!" is crossfaded with "Bogi", but on the single, it wasn't crossfaded and its natural ending rang out, however on recent compilations, it just cuts off at the part of the end where "Bogi" is expected to begin.

 In 1997, Moufflier and Christophe left the band and returned to France.
 Sakhno rejoined the band and Evhen Rohachevsky joined as guitarist.
 With this new lineup, they began recording their third album, Khvyli Amura, released in 2000.
 Around that time, Skrypka became interested in Indian music, and the album reflects that, particularly in the song "Den narodjennya".